 A partial billing is considered to be a request made before the project is completed.
 Total partial billings may not exceed 75% of the total grant amount.
-25% of each reimbursement request will be held as retainage until 25% of the total approved grant amount is reached.

 Final Billing

 A final billing is made when the project's scope of work is complete.
 All required documentation has been submitted and approved, and the project is open to the public, if applicable.
 Grantees must submit a Final Reimbursement Request and identify any remaining unneeded surplus balance via an attached memo.